A brief history of Ennerdale & Kinniside CE Primary School

 Today we are all aware of the dreaded Ofsted inspections, this is not purely a modern phenomena, the school inspections of the past were just as rigorous and sometimes quite fierce, as was the treatment of children who misbehaved in class.

-Today's school is considered almost full with 51 pupils, compare that with the early years when over 100 was the norm(158 being the record) and you have to wonder where they put them, the records reveal that the infants were taught in a gallery, which was reached by a steep flight of steps and even at the time was considered unsuitable, today it is difficult to see where this gallery was.
+Today's school is considered full with 58 pupils, compare that with the early years when over 100 was the norm(158 being the record) and you have to wonder where they put them, the records reveal that the infants were taught in a gallery, which was reached by a steep flight of steps and even at the time was considered unsuitable, today it is difficult to see where this gallery was.